 Uloric (febuxostat), prescribed for the management of chronic gout since 2009, has been associated with increased risk of cardiovascular deaths, heart problems, and strokes.
 In turn, Uloric lawsuits have been filed against Takeda Pharmaceuticals, the manufacturer of Uloric, alleging this drug company failed to adequately warn doctors and patients about these Uloric side effects.

-Some serious Uloric side effects are:
+Uloric heart-related side effects include:

 - Cardiovascular Death (CV Death or CVD)

 - Sudden Cardiac Arrest or Sudden Cardiac Death (SCD)